 - Silver sticker is associated with Parmesan with over 22 months of aged; on the palate, notes of melted butter and fresh fruit, with slight hints of citrus and dried fruit, are crumbly, grainy and well-soluble, sweet and tasty.

 How to taste it?
-Cut it into petals and use it to season fresh fruit or vegetables salads, perhaps together with a few drops of Traditional Balsamic Vinegar of Modena, dried fruit, plums and figs.
+Cut it into petals and use it to season fresh fruit or vegetable salads, perhaps together with a few drops of Traditional Balsamic Vinegar of Modena, dried fruit, plums and figs.

 The right wine?
 A medium-bodied red.

-- On the market, in specialized shops or in factory outlets, you can find Parmigiano Reggiano with years and years of seasoning behind it: some producers have come to season Parmigiano even for 70 – 100 months (or more), however it is rarities, intended for connoisseurs or sophisticated gourmets.
+- On the market, in specialized shops or in factory outlets, you can find Parmigiano Reggiano with years and years of seasoning behind it: some producers have come to season Parmigiano even for 70 – 100 months (or more), however, it is rarities, intended for connoisseurs or sophisticated gourmets.

 For completeness of information, we add that the minimum seasoning of Parmigiano is 12 months, therefore, if a product sold as Parmigiano Reggiano should happen to you but with a seasoning of less than a year, avoid to buy it: without doubt, it is not Parmigiano Reggiano.

-If you want to save some money, remember that you can buy also the Parmigiano Reggiano “Mezzano” variety, the second category Parmigiano – be careful, it is not waste: mezzano has the same exact organoleptic characteristics as traditional Parmigiano.
+If you want to save some money, remember that you can buy also the Parmigiano Reggiano “Mezzano” variety, the second category Parmigiano – be careful, it is not waste: Mezzano has the same exact organoleptic characteristics as traditional Parmigiano.

 What makes a Parmigiano-Reggiano cheese?